lizhineng/aliyun-sms-notification-channels/README.md

-# Sending SMS notification through Aliyun SMS in Laravel.
+# Sending SMS through Alibaba Cloud in Laravel.

-This package makes it easy to send notifications using [Aliyun SMS service](https://cn.aliyun.com/product/sms) with Laravel 8.x, and also requires PHP 8.0+.
+This package makes it easy to send notifications using [Alibaba Cloud Short Message Service](https://cn.aliyun.com/product/sms) with Laravel 9.x, and also requires PHP 8.0+.

 ## Contents